Princess Beatrice: Marriage and family

-Beatrice, who has a stepson, Christopher Woolf ("Wolfie") from her husband's previous relationship with architect Dara Huang, gave birth to a daughter, Sienna Elizabeth Mapelli Mozzi, on 18 September 2021 at the Chelsea and Westminster Hospital in London.
-At birth, Sienna Mapelli Mozzi was eleventh in line to the British throne, and following the death of Queen Elizabeth II on 8 September 2022, she is now tenth in line.

-Sienna was christened at the Chapel Royal at St James's Palace, on 29 April 2022.
+Beatrice has a stepson, Christopher Woolf ("Wolfie"), from her husband's previous relationship with the architect Dara Huang.
+She gave birth to a daughter, Sienna Elizabeth Mapelli Mozzi, on 18 September 2021 at the Chelsea and Westminster Hospital in London.
+At birth, Sienna was 11th in line to the British throne, and following the death of Queen Elizabeth II on 8 September 2022, she is now 10th.
+She was christened at the Chapel Royal at St James's Palace on 29 April 2022.

-Beatrice and her husband lived at first in a four-bedroom apartment at St James's Palace, but reportedly moved to a Cotswolds manor house in late 2022.
+Beatrice and her husband initially lived in a four-bedroom apartment at St James's Palace, but reportedly moved to a manor house in the Cotswolds in late 2022.
+Beatrice was offered the apartment at St James's Palace when she was 19, and she and her sister used it rent-free until 2012, after which their father was asked to pay around £20,000 in rent annually, which was below the market rate.
+According to a report by the National Audit Office in June 2026, Beatrice has not personally paid rent on any royal properties she has lived on.

-Beatrice gave birth to their second daughter, Athena Elizabeth Rose, on 22 January 2025 at the Chelsea and Westminster Hospital, London, several weeks prematurely.
-Athena Mapelli Mozzi is eleventh in line to the British throne.
+Beatrice gave birth to their second daughter, Athena Elizabeth Rose, on 22 January 2025 at the Chelsea and Westminster Hospital in London, several weeks prematurely.
+She was christened at the Chapel Royal at St James's Palace on 12 December.
+Athena is 11th in line to the British throne.

 Charity work

 In 2002, Beatrice visited children living with HIV in Russia.
-In Britain, she supported Springboard for Children (a literacy project for primary-school children with learning difficulties) and the Teenage Cancer Trust.
-In an interview to mark her 18th birthday, Beatrice said she wanted to use her position to assist others through charity work; she had already undertaken charitable duties alongside her mother through the various organisations the Duchess supported.
+In Britain, she supported Springboard for Children, a literacy project for primary-school pupils with learning difficulties, and the Teenage Cancer Trust.
+In an interview to mark her 18th birthday, Beatrice said she wished to use her position to assist others through charity work; she had already undertaken charitable duties alongside her mother through the various organisations supported by the Duchess.